Saraniyalakshmi/ProjectOrangeHRM-UI-Validation/README.md

 - orangehrm/orangehrmui.py has implementation of selenium of code to automate the testing of OrangeHRM UI
 - tests/test_orangehrmui.py Test cases written using pytest
-- Test cases were validated successfully and documented in TestResults_Screenshot.docx
+- Test cases were validated successfully and documented in TestResults_UI_Screenshot.docx

 ## Getting Started